+The core team manage all the safeguarding cases with the support of other DSO's.
 The Designated Safeguarding Officers will have authority to:

-- Contribute to the development and reviews of Child Protection Plans (CPP), Child in Need Plans (CIN) in Multi-agency child protection meetings [education section of Plans]. - Carry out specific safeguarding enquiries / assessment of safeguarding issues in collaboration with relevant agencies, the student's family, and the student to develop safeguarding actions / plans to address specific safeguarding issues. - Complete a risk assessment for a student presenting with suicidal intent and self-harming behaviour. - Make specific safeguarding enquiries with designated child protection staff in College and Children's Social Work Services / Adult Social Care. - Respond to domestic abuse notifications from the local authority and provide support to children and their families as appropriate - Work with the Police & Counter Terrorism Police on prevent cases and to make intelligence reports. - Attend Channel Panel meetings for prevent cases.
+- Contribute to the development and reviews of Child Protection Plans (CPP), Child in Need Plans (CIN) in Multi-agency child protection meetings [education section of Plans]. - Carry out specific safeguarding enquiries / assessment of safeguarding issues in collaboration with relevant agencies, the student's family, and the student to develop safeguarding actions / plans to address specific safeguarding issues. - Consider an early help plan for children frequently going missing from home, care and education.
+Or has experienced multiple suspensions and therefore at risk of exclusion.
+Early help should also be considered if a parent is in custody, or the child is affected by parental offending. - Complete a risk assessment for a student presenting with suicidal intent and self-harming behaviour.

-- Work with the youth offending service, probation service and the Police to collect and assess risk-based information to determine the levels of risk a student may pose to the College community and formulate a risk management plan to control potential risks. - Be a member of the College Student Support and Safety Panel considering levels of risks and approving / not approving the risk management plans depending on their College substantial role (See Appendix B). - Work with the Police and Youth Offending Service to attend interagency city risk management panel meetings for a student and share relevant risk-based information with the panel. - Work with the prison service to support Release of Offender on Temporary Licence (ROTL) placements at the College. - To complete (for children who have sexually harmed or may have sexually harmed peers) a RAMP that includes safety and support planning (where appropriate). - Keep detailed, accurate, secure written records of concerns and referrals, which clearly reflect the wishes and feelings of the child. - Attend all Safeguarding Officers Supervision Meetings. - Obtain access to resources and attend any relevant or refresher training courses.
+- Make specific safeguarding enquiries with designated child protection staff in College and Children's Social Work Services / Adult Social Care. - Respond to domestic abuse notifications from the local authority and provide support to children and their families as appropriate. - Work with the Police & Counter Terrorism Police on prevent cases and to make intelligence reports. - Attend Channel Panel meetings for prevent cases. - Work with the youth offending service, probation service and the Police to collect and assess risk-based information to determine the levels of risk a student may pose to the College community and formulate a risk management plan to control potential risks. - Be a member of the College Student Support and Safety Panel considering levels of risks and approving / not approving the risk management plans depending on their College substantial role (See Appendix B). - Work with the Police and Youth Offending Service to attend interagency city risk management panel meetings for a student and share relevant risk-based information with the panel. - Work with the prison service to support Release of Offender on Temporary Licence (ROTL) placements at the College. - To complete (for children who have sexually harmed or may have sexually harmed peers) a RAMP that includes safety and support planning (where appropriate). - Keep detailed, accurate, secure written records of concerns and referrals, which clearly reflect the wishes and feelings of the child. - Attend all Safeguarding Officers Supervision Meetings. - Obtain access to resources and attend any relevant or refresher training courses. - Co-ordinate the risk assessment and support for the rehabilitation of offenders.

-4.5 College Police officer
+4.1 College Police officer